Community detection and percolation of information in a geometric setting: Introduction

 \begin{theorem} For every $\eps >0$ there exists a constant $C=C(\eps,d)$, such that the model is $\eps$-reconstructible whenever

 \end{theorem}

-\begin{remark} Observe that, since the left hand side of condition \eqref{eq:thm1} is $2$-homogeneous, whereas its right hand side is $1$-homogeneous, we have that as long as the left hand side is nonzero, by multiplication of the function $\vphi$ by a large enough constant, the condition can be made to hold true. \end{remark}
+\begin{remark} Observe that, since the left hand side of condition \eqref{eq:thm1} is $2$-homogeneous, whereas its right hand side is $1$-homogeneous, we have that as long as the left hand side is nonzero, by multiplication of the function $\vphi$ by a large enough constant, the condition can be made to hold true. \end{remark} Theorem \ref{thm: reconstruction bound} can be compared to the known bounds for recovery in the stochastic block model (see \cite{Abbe18}).
+In particular, it is illuminating to compare the SBM with two communities to linear kernels in our model.
+In this case, both models are parameterized by two numbers.
+In the SBM these are the inter- and intra- communities probabilities and in our model, the coefficients of the linear function.
+In the SBM, denote the parameters as $a$ and $b$, then recovery of the communities depends on the ratio $\frac{(a-b)^2}{a+b}$.
+The example below gives a similar result for linear kernels, with a dimensional affect, which typically makes reconstruction easier. \begin{example} Consider the linear kernel, $\varphi(x,y) =\gamma + \zeta\langle x,y\rangle$, with $|\zeta|\leq \gamma$.
+A calculation shows that